Skip to main content

 Example: Creating a Script-backed Service Definition

-For a script-based service model the Type needs to be changed to Script.
+For a script-based service model the Service type needs to be changed to Script.

 Creating a script-based service definition is similar to the expression-backed example, but instead of an expression, a JSR-223 compatible scripting language, for instance JavaScript or Groovy is used instead.
 This allows you to write complex service logic without having to write it in Java, which requires the class to be added to the classpath and an instance being exposed as a Spring bean.